best-practice-and-impact/ons-spark/ons-spark/spark-overview/data-types.md

 $ fin_year          <chr> "2008/09", "2008/09", "2008/09", "2008/09", "2008/09â€¦
 ```
 ````
 In PySpark, using Data Definition Language (DDL) to define a schema is generally quicker and easier.
 You may be familiar with DDL when creating database tables with SQL.
-Just us the names of the columns followed by their data type and then separated with commas.
+Just use the names of the columns followed by their data type and then separated with commas.
 For ease of reading it is better to use a multi-line string and put each entry on a new line.
 Remember that multi-line strings in Python need to be opened and closed with `"""`.
 ````{tabs}
 ```{code-tab} py
 rescue_schema_ddl = """